Skip to content

 You can click on the diagram to open the interactive mode or download the image.

-How to wire Random Solid State Relay dimmer
+How to Wire Random Solid State Relay Dimmer

 The diagram below shows how to wire dimmers based on Random Solid State Relay.